 Accepting and loving my body just as it is came with the realisation that as long as I was socialised in our very critical and misogynistic society, I’d always wish I’d look thinner, fitter, sexier, or any other adjectives women are pressured into embodying.

 I wanted to live free.
-To not be buggled by all these expectations and subconscious standards that I could not achieve naturally.
+To not be held down by all these expectations and subconscious standards that I could not achieve naturally.
 At twenty-five years old, I decided I had had enough!
-I wanted to celebrate me.
+I wanted to celebrate myself.
 So I had my first boudoir shoot and was photographed by a friend while I planned everything.
 Although at the time I didn’t know it was boudoir, I felt so good doing it, and even more, I felt powerful in my body.
 I’m still proud of those images and feel absolutely gorgeous whenever I look at them.
-It was a no brainer, I decided then that I’d do another boudoir photoshoot when I turned thirty.
+It was a no-brainer, I decided then that I’d do another boudoir photoshoot when I turned thirty.

 Fast forward to July of this year, a month before I’d turn thirty, I was planning another photo shoot.
 But this time as a boudoir photographer who’d heard so many women talk about their nerves before the shoot, you’d think that it would be a ball in the park for me.
 However, I found myself full of nerves as well.
 I had come up with so many excuses of why I should postpone the photo shoot, but I had to sit myself down and ask why?